-How to Conquer The Coding Interview
+How to Prepare for Coding Interviews

 On the technical side, there are a couple of things interviewers look for:

 While qualities like communication and culture fit can be polished quickly, honing your technical skills requires dedicated preparation.
 The essence of problem-solving is to draw from familiar challenges when faced with unfamiliar ones.
 George Pólya, in his renowned book "How to solve it", provides valuable pointers like identifying patterns and breaking down complex problems.
 Meanwhile, the knack for writing flawless code is achieved through relentless practice.
 On some levels, producing bug-free code is even more important since coding to specs is what you will be expected to do on the job.

 Learn with the "PTS" System

 At AlgoMonster, we love systems.
 We are big believers in systems over goals.